InternetMaximalism/mining-message/message5.md

 The circulation part and rushy deposit part is just adding the exact functions of the tracers.
 This statement regarding hub addresses is less strict than what was described previously (the recommendation of using privacy dapps), so that nobody makes less rewards than he/she expected from the documents.

-[Circulation] Circulations include greater circles not limited to 1 hop or 2 hops.
+Circulation: Circulations include greater circles not limited to 1 hop or 2 hops.
 Let's call addresses, which have many incoming/outgoint transactions among many addresses without a link between incoming fund and outgoint fund in one transaction, "hub address".
 Avoiding circulation requires to have a hub address to come back to the contract.

-[Hub Addresses] We list the major dapps and CEXs on mainnet and Base, these dapps are widely classified as hub address, and all the addresses with more than 30 depositors & 30 withdrawers & 100 ETH balance will be classified as hub address as well currently.
+Hub Addresses: We list the major dapps and CEXs on mainnet and Base, these dapps are widely classified as hub address, and all the addresses with more than 30 depositors & 30 withdrawers & 100 ETH balance will be classified as hub address as well currently.
 This criteria covers almost all addresses with indirect tracability.

-[Rushy deposit] Any transaction in any sequence of more than 3 transactions in 4 hours will be flagged as a rushy deposit.
+Rushy Deposit: Any transaction in any sequence of more than 3 transactions in 4 hours will be flagged as a rushy deposit.
 Making more than 5 rushy deposits will make your whole a deposit cycle "case 3".

 And we need to report you guys that the network went down for about a hour because of AML API's problem, and some issues of the CLI side coming from that problem took 6 hours to update until the new version(1.1.3) release.
 It does not affect on any rewarding policy.
 If you have any problem now, please update your CLI to 1.1.3.